quovadis-btp/btp-automation/btp-context/bootstrap-context/readme.md

 emergency_admins          = ["admin1@acme.com", "admin2@acme.com"]
 platform_admins           = ["platform-admin1@acme.com", "platform-admin2@acme.com"]

+# optionally, you may pick an existing SAP Cloud Identity Services tenant as your custom idp
+idp                       = ""

 ```
 The user who created a global account has already an S-user identifier and is known to the SAP Identity Provider (SAP ID).

-The bootstrap script must be run by this global account owner/administrator.
+**The bootstrap script must be run by this global account owner/administrator.**

 This will result in a bootstrap context subaccount having been created as a placeholder for the custom identity provider, as depicted below: